XiaoliangQi/sae-analysis/README.md

+# SAE Analysis

-This is a repository for doing dictionary learning via sparse autoencoders on neural network activations.
-It was developed by Samuel Marks, Adam Karvonen, and Aaron Mueller.
+This repository is for analyzing SAEs (Sparse Autoencoders) on neural network activations.
+It uses the SAE developed by Samuel Marks, Adam Karvonen, and Aaron Mueller.
+The method also applies to other SAE.
+In `sae_test.py`, we obtain the features encoded for a given input prompt, and then decode a feature to see what tokens it corresponds to.

+# README of the dictionary_learning repository

 For accessing, saving, and intervening on NN activations, we use the [`nnsight`](http://nnsight.net/) package; as of March 2024, `nnsight` is under active development and may undergo breaking changes.
 That said, `nnsight` is easy to use and quick to learn; if you plan to modify this repo, then we recommend going through the main `nnsight` demo [here](https://nnsight.net/notebooks/tutorials/walkthrough/).